IBM-Blockchain-Archive/marbles/tutorial_part2.md

 #Summary
 Wow great so you completed [Part 1](./tutorial_part1.md) and you came back to try part 2.
 Now I know there are 4 goals listed above, but really there are only 2 major changes we are going to do this time around.
-We are going to (1) leverge the SDK to monitor when a new block gets written.
+We are going to (1) leverage the SDK to monitor when a new block gets written.
 This will allows us to push an update to our clients via the websocket, no more setTimeout().
 (2) Users can now create an 'open trade'.
 Meaning they can create a contract of sorts that says "I am willing to give up my Large Blue marble for a Large Green marble".
 Another user can "login" our app and execute the trade if he has a green marble and wants a blue one.